 One Easter one of my brothers-in-law asked what I was investing in.
-My response was “inverse volatility.”
+My response was “inverse volatility”.
 I might as well have said pixie dust.
 I stood there wondering where (or if) to start.
-First you have stocks, then you have the S&P 500, then you options on the S&P 500, then you have implied volatility calculations, then you have futures on volatility, then you have ETNs with rolling mixtures of futures on volatility (VXX), and then you have the inverse (or the short) of that.
+First, you have stocks, then you have the S&P 500, then you have options on the S&P 500, then you have implied volatility calculations, then you have futures on volatility, then you have ETPs with rolling mixtures of futures on volatility (VXX), and then you have the inverse (or the short) of that.
 We looked each other in the eye and wordlessly agreed that we wouldn’t start.

-I like inverse VXX/VXZ investing.
+I like short volatility investing.
 It’s seldom boring and over the long run the advantage is on your side.
-Volatility has a return to mean behavior, and volatility futures are almost always in contango—which erodes the value of VXX.
+Volatility has a return to mean behavior, and volatility futures are almost always in contango—which erodes the value of long volatility products like VXX, UVIX, or UVXY.
 If you buy inverse volatility when the VIX is relatively high, your chances of making a good profit eventually are very good.

 In rating volatility funds I think there are four primary factors: